kamilashi/kamilashi.github.io/_posts/2025-05-07-kaiko-project-5-gameplay.md

 <div style="height: 50px;"></div>

-During my full-time employment at Kaiko I created severall gameplay systems for the unreleased project 5 from a beloved THQNordic IP.
-The project was done in ECS, with entities being defined by their components, components operated on by their respective systems.
-Each component stored data and settings relevant for its container entity, which were managed with the help of proprietary tools and converters.
-All system code was written in C++.
+During my full-time employment at Kaiko as a Junior Programmer, I was responsible for several gameplay features, ranging from player traversal to enemy AI.
+All work was done for Project 5, an unreleased title based on a well-known THQ Nordic IP.
+The game was developed using an Entity Component System (ECS) architecture, where entities were defined by their components, and logic was implemented through dedicated systems operating on those components.
+Each component stored data and configuration specific to its associated entity, which was managed with the help of proprietary tools and converters.

+Throughout the process, I collaborated closely with a number of other departments, including Game Design, Art, Animation, VFX, Rendering, and Level Design.
+Many features were the result of tight cross-disciplinary coordination, and I was fortunate to work alongside incredibly skilled and talented people, many of whom I will mention later in this post.

 ## Wall Movement System